-With a noise rating of 69 dBA (less noisy than background music), the generator features a conventional pull-start mechanism, but also a simple and elegant electric starter (battery included).
+Enjoying a noise rating of 69 dBA (less noisy than a normal conversation), this generator can be started thanks to a simple traditional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery included).

-The XP5500E can operate for around 9 hours at 50% load with a full tank (fuel consumption around 0.44 GPH), due to its fuel capacity of 4 gallons.
+With a fuel capacity of 4 gallons, the XP5500E may run for around 9 hours at 50% load with a full tank (fuel consumption around 0.44 GPH).

-Due to the featured twist-lock L14-30R receptacle, the XP5500E is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.
+Since the XP5500E bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.

-The DuroMax XP5500E has a conventional, open frame design, of the following dimensions: L25 x W24 x H21 in, which offers support and allows it to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+With its dimensions of L25 x W24 x H21 in, the conventional, open frame design of the DuroMax XP5500E offers stability and allows the generator to be raised above ground level.
+The design is ideal for rough environments and demanding outdoor use.

 Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 122 pounds.
-Nevertheless, thanks to its wheel kit and its folding handle (a decent solution to its lack of maneuverability), the generator can be easily moved, once placed the ground.
+Still, once it is on the ground, its wheel kit and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.

-The XP5500E and its control panel include a convenient voltmeter, which provides an easy way to monitor power output anytime.
-This feature comes handy when monitoring its status and activity.
+To help you monitor the XP5500E's status and activity, its control panel is equipped with a convenient voltmeter, which provides an easy way to monitor power output anytime.

-With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the DuroMax XP5500E also comes with several accessories, including: funnel, battery charging cables and tool kit.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the DuroMax XP5500E also comes with some accessories: funnel, tool kit and battery charging cables are included.